kleinfreund/kleinfreund.de/en/_posts/2014-08-09-jekyll-multilingual.md

 ## Set the Language

 To distinct between German and English documents, we don’t need to alienate categories again.
-We only needed that for permalinks.
-For posts and pages, we set the language with `lang: [de|en]`.
+We only needed that for the permalinks.
+For posts and pages we set the language with `lang: [de|en]`.

-And we don’t need to set this for every document over and over because we can use front matter defaults.
+And with front matter defaults we don’t even need to do this for each document over and over.
 Nice!

 ### _config.yml: